 The rear of a 1955 VENTURER III showing the wrap round glazing of the corner panels.

-The CONSORT body on a Leyland Tiger Cub dating from October 1956.
+The CONSORT body on an A.E.C.
+Reliance dating from October 1956.
 Only twenty of this style were built on underfloor engined chassis.

 The CONSORT body on Bedford SBG dating from April 1957.

 The CONSORT body on Commer Avenger IV chassis dating from June 1957 with the higher floor level on this chassis leading to a deeper panel between the side flash and the window line.

 The CONSORT II in C41F form on an Albion Aberdonian dating from January 1958.
 The Consort II re-introduced the oval grill as used on the Venturer.